For Kathy Healy, the joy of teaching comes from seeing the process of learning unfold in the classroom.

 Healy is part of the instructional team at Nathan Hale Middle School that is reimagining how students learn math through personalized learning.
 Last year, the school launched Teach to One: Math for 6th grade students in response to a perennial national challenge.
 Each year, students enter middle school with different foundational math skills and teachers must provide them with customized instruction while simultaneously moving them through grade-level curriculum.

-Nathan Hale students are seeing significant gains through the first year of implementation, outpacing peers around the country by 1.3 times in the Measures of Academic Progress (MAP) from Northwest Evaluation Association (NWEA).
-Now, the school is expanding Teach to One: Math to serve students in all grades beginning this year.
+Nathan Hale students are seeing significant gains through the first year of implementation, outpacing peers around the country by 1.3 times in MAP Growth, a nationally-normed assessment derived from more than 10 million students in the U.S. The school is expanding Teach to One: Math to serve students in all grades beginning this year.

 The progress mirrors district wide achievements across Norwalk Public Schools, which has made personalized learning initiatives central to the Connecticut district’s 2016-2019 Strategic Operating Plan.
 Year two of the three-year plan kicks off this week at Norwalk’s Convocation Day 2017, where 900 educators meet to prepare for the upcoming school year.